srimarrivada/Redis-Commands/README.md

   ```
   pubsub channels
   ```
+  You can see notice that it displays `news:sports` and `news:tech` channels.

 * `PUBSUB NUMPAT`: It returns the total number of pattern subscriptions.
   Follow the below syntax to use this command:
   ```